hideckies/hermit/docs/tutorials/simple-implant-beacon.md

 TASK
 ====

-  cat      <FILE>        : Print the contents of a file cd       <DIR>         : Change the working directory cp       <SRC> <DEST>  : Copy a file download <SRC> <DEST>  : Download a file from the target computer execute  <CMD>         : Execute a system command on target computer ip                     : Get IP addresses for target computer keylog   <NUM>         : Keylogging for N seconds kill                   : Stop the implant process ls       <DIR>         : List files in a directory migrate  <PID>         : Get into another process mkdir    <DIR>         : Create a new directory mv       <SRC> <DEST>  : Move a file to a destination location net                    : Get TCP connections procdump <PID>         : Dump process memory to a specified output file ps                     : List processes that are running ps kill  <PID>         : Kill a specified process pwd                    : Print the current working directory rm       <FILE>        : Remove a file rmdir    <DIR>         : Remove a directory screenshot             : Take a screenshot on target computer sleep    <NUM>         : Set sleep time (seconds) between requests from beacon upload   <SRC> <DEST>  : Upload a file to the target computer whoami                 : Print the current username
+  cat          <FILE>       : Print the contents of a file cd           <DIR>        : Change the working directory connect      <URL>        : Change listener URL to connect cp           <SRC> <DEST> : Copy a file creds steal               : Steal credentials from various resources on the target computer dll          <PID> <FILE> : Load DLL and inject modules into the specified process download     <SRC> <DEST> : Download a file from the target computer env                       : Print environment variables execute      <CMD>        : Execute a system command on target computer groups                    : Print all local groups history                   : Retrieve information from history files of applications ip                        : Get the network interface information on target computer jitter       <NUM>        : Set jitter time (seconds) between requests from beacon keylog       <NUM>        : Keylogging for N seconds kill                      : Terminate the implant process ls           <DIR>        : List files in a directory migrate      <PID>        : Migrate the implant into another process mkdir        <DIR>        : Create a new directory mv           <SRC> <DEST> : Move a file to a destination location net                       : Get TCP connections procdump     <PID>        : Dump process memory to a specified output file ps                        : List processes that are running ps kill      <PID>        : Kill a specified process pwd                       : Print the current working directory reg subkeys               : Enumerate subkeys for the specified open registry key reg values                : Enumerate the specified registry values. rm           <FILE>       : Remove a file rmdir        <DIR>        : Remove a directory rportfwd add              : Reverse port forwarding with the specified remote ip/port rportfwd ls               : List settings for reverse port forwarding rportfwd rm               : Stop and remove listener for reverse port forwarding runas        <USER> <CMD> : Execute a program as another user screenshot                : Take a screenshot on target computer shellcode    <PID> <FILE> : Inject shellcode into the specified process sleep        <NUM>        : Set sleep time (seconds) between requests from beacon token revert              : Revert back to the original process token token steal  <PID>        : Steal token from the specified process and impersonate process upload       <SRC> <DEST> : Upload a file to the target computer users                     : Print all local users whoami                    : Print the current user name whoami priv               : Print the current user privileges

-  task clean             : Remove all tasks from waitlist task list              : List tasks waiting for the results tasks                  : Alias for 'task list'
+  task clear                : Remove all tasks from waitlist task list                 : List tasks waiting for the results tasks                     : Alias for 'task list'
 ```

 First, let's try sending the `whoami` task to the agent.